KFKX (AM): Transfer to Chicago (1927)

 A short time after shutting down the Hastings facilities, KFKX's operations were moved to 508 Michigan Avenue in Chicago.
 Westinghouse now controlled two stations in addition to KFKX in the Chicago area: KYW and WEBH, and on September 1, 1928, the FRC ordered that their stations should be consolidated.
 WEBH was deleted, and on October 1, 1928, the other two stations were merged under the dual call sign of KYW-KFKX, with the notification that "both calls to be used".

 On November 11, 1928, under the provisions of a major reallocation resulting from the FRC's General Order 40, KYW-KFKX became the country's only station assigned for operation on the "clear channel" frequency of 1020 kHz.

 KFKX call sign deletion (1933) and later use

 Until about 1930, Westinghouse's broadcasts from its Chicago station used the KYW call letters for most broadcasts, with KFKX used for agricultural programming, such as the Department of Agriculture's "farm radio service" program.
 However, on May 15, 1933, the FRC requested that stations with dual-call signs that were using only one of their assigned call letters drop ones that were no longer in regular use.
 As a consequence, the KFKX call letters were eliminated from KYW-KFKX, with the station reverting to just KYW.

 In 1996, Hastings College began operation of an Educational FM station.
-This station was initially assigned the historical KFKX call letters, although the station changed to KCVG in 2016.
+This station was initially assigned the historical KFKX call letters, although it changed to KCVG in 2016.